Advance Reservations Required Only for Select Special Events

 - Water fountains will be closed; the water bottle refill station in the Gathering Place will be open

-- Concessions will be available, with limited menu items, at: West End Snacks, Coffee Shop, The Coop Food Truck, Wild Burger, Leini Lodge, The Bear Garden and Dairy Express; visitors can bring in food and non-alcoholic beverages.
+- Concessions are available with limited menu items at: Flamingo Café and The Coffee Shop.
+Visitors can bring in food and non-alcoholic beverages.
 No glass bottles.

 - Visitors can bring in strollers, wheelchairs and electric scooters